albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

      Note that Bembridge has a relatively short runway of 2,729 ft.
 You probably need a small turboprop or a powerful twin.

-     Do not try to fly this trip with an airliner.
+     **Do not attempt to fly this trip on an airliner or other unsuitable aircraft.**

 The tutorial assumes the following preconditions: